On Memorization of Large Language Models in Logical Reasoning: Measuring Memorization in Reasoning

-When there is no ambiguity, we simply call it the memorization score. $\limemd\in[0,1]$ and a larger score provides stronger evidence of memorization.
+When there is no ambiguity, we call it the memorization score.
+A larger score provides stronger evidence of memorization (i.e., a larger proportion of memorized examples in the given dataset).
 Specifically, a high $\limemtr$ matches the characteristic behavior of human memorizing observed puzzles, and in this case we say $f$ \textit{memorized} the training puzzles.
-Furthermore, we also measure $\limemtt$ on test examples, to study if the generalization accuracy is due to reasoning or memorization.
-Note the $\accd$ factor is simple but necessary, as there are three types of behaviors: (i) solving by memorization, (ii) solving by reasoning, (iii) not solving (e.g., random guessing).
+Note that the $\accd$ factor is necessary, as there can be three types of behaviors: (i) solving by memorization, (ii) solving by reasoning, (iii) not solving (e.g., random guessing).
 A high $\limemd$ indicates (i), but a low $\limemd$ would only indicate (ii) if we separately check that $\accd$ is high.

-To effectively measure the memorization score $\limemd$, we need a principled way to (1) perform a local perturbation that changes the puzzle while maintaining its difficulty level; (2) compute the new correct answer after perturbation.
+To effectively measure the memorization score $\limemd$, we need a principled way to (1) locally perturb the puzzle while maintaining its difficulty level; (2) compute the new correct answer after perturbation.
 Towards this goal, we design and implement a functional dataset based on the Knights and Knaves puzzles~\citep{KKorig, johnson1990meta}.